Ajay Srivastav

-Ajay Srivastav Ajay Srivastav is a critically acclaimed blues musician who reflects the lessons learned as a British-born artist of Indian heritage.
-His unique rootsy guitar style is layered with inflections of sitar and sarod and shows the ability to merge...
+Ajay Srivistav is a blues musician whose music, reflecting the lessons learned as a British-born artist of Indian heritage, has brought him to the fore in recent years.
+His unique rootsy guitar style is layered with inflections of sitar and sarod and shows the ability...

 Alan Barnes